xor-bits/zig-kernel/README.md

 # hiillos

-zig-kernel is the [hyperion](https://github.com/hyperion-os/hyperion) kernel rewritten as a microkernel in pure Zig
+hiillos is the [hyperion](https://github.com/hyperion-os/hyperion) kernel rewritten as a microkernel in pure Zig

-the name is very temporary

 </div>